American and British English spelling differences: Commonwealth usage

-In Canada, e is generally preferred over oe and often over ae, but oe and ae are sometimes found in academic and scientific writing as well as government publications (for example the fee schedule of the Ontario Health Insurance Plan) and some words such as palaeontology or aeon.
-In Australia, it can go either way such being medieval is spelt with the e rather than ae, as with American usage along with numerous other words such as eon or fetus, while other words such as oestrogen or paediatrician go the British way.
+In Canada, e is generally preferred over oe and often over ae, but oe and ae are sometimes found in academic and scientific writing as well as government publications (for example, the fee schedule of the Ontario Health Insurance Plan) and some words such as palaeontology or aeon.
+In Australia, it can go either way, depending on the word: for instance, medieval is spelled with the e rather than ae, following the American usage along with numerous other words such as eon or fetus, while other words such as oestrogen or paediatrician are spelled the British way.
 The Macquarie Dictionary also notes a growing tendency towards replacing ae and oe with e worldwide and with the exception of manoeuvre, all British or American spellings are acceptable variants.
 Elsewhere, the British usage prevails, but the spellings with just e are increasingly used.
 Manoeuvre is the only spelling in Australia, and the most common one in Canada, where maneuver and manoeuver are also sometimes found.

+One interesting exception is that while British and American English both use the spelling "palaeolithic", the Canadian English standard spelling is "paleolithic", which is one of the very few instances where the Canadian spelling of a word differs from both the British and American spellings of that word.